Tokyo Table Trip

 There are other neighborhoods much further out that are a lot of fun.
 Sangenjaya in Setagaya ward is completely unexplored territory for a lot of great local fun, but it's not for those who are uncomfortable wandering into a place where servers don't speak English and no English menu at all.

-over 4 years ago 1573150365
+almost 5 years ago 1573150365

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!